QGBrabant/SUF4OC/README.md

  (over runs) std:	0.0034
         nb rules: 	118.8
     rule lengths: 	2.3
-Rule length cumulative distribution (max-length:ratio):
+Rule length distribution (max-length:ratio):
 0:0.0 1:0.058 2:0.62 3:0.272 4:0.045 5:0.005 6:0.0
 ```

 MER and MAE respectively stand for Missclassification Error Rate (the ratio of missclassified rows) and for Mean Absolute Error.
 Both error are measured on test data for each fold and averaged.
 Std over folds correspond to the standard deviation of error scores over the folds during one run.
-Std over runs is the standard deviation of the mean error scores of each run (this line is displayed only if nbruns > 1).
+Std over runs is the standard deviation of the average error scores of each run (this line is displayed only if nbruns > 1).
 Nb rules and rules lengths are respectively the overall average number of rules in the model and the overall average size of rules.
-Finally, rule length cumulative distribution give an average distribution of rules by size.
+Finally, rule length distribution give an average distribution of rules by size.

 ## The data file